 Photo California Department of Food and Agriculture, copyright

-studded with shallow triangular protrubences.
-The rind may be pale green to
+shallow triangular protrubences.
+The rind may be pale green to pink or

-pink or purple and covered with a velvety light grey bloom.
-The fruit is
+purple and covered with a velvety light gray bloom.
+The fruit is variable

 white in green fruit to rose in pink or purple fruit.
 Yield is uncertain